SaurabhBuilds/BagBazaar/README.md

 - Implementation of a product review and rating system.
 - Development of an advanced analytics dashboard for sellers.

+##Learning

+To effectively contribute to or understand the BagBazaar project, it is beneficial to have a basic understanding of the following:
+- Basic Understanding of Node.js or JavaScript: Familiarity with Node.js and JavaScript fundamentals will help you understand the server-side logic and client-side interactions of the application.
+- Knowledge of RESTful APIs and Web Services: Understanding RESTful API principles and web services will aid in comprehending how the backend communicates with the frontend and external services.
+- Familiarity with Git and Version Control: Basic knowledge of Git and version control practices will help in managing code changes, collaborating with others, and tracking project history.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 See the [LICENSE](LICENSE) file for details.